Campanula trachelium

 Campanula trachelium, the nettle-leaved bellflower, is a species of bellflower.
-It is a Eurasian blue wildflower native to Denmark and England and now naturalized in southeast Ireland.
-It is also found southward through much of Europe into Africa.
+It is native to Eurasia and parts of northwestern Africa and the Middle East.

 Common names

 The alternate name throatwort is derived from an old belief that C. trachelium is a cure for sore throat, and the species name trachelium refers to its use as treatment of the throat in folk medicine.

 Other folknames include Our Lady's Bells because the color blue was identified with the Virgin Mary's scarf, veil, or shawl; Coventry Bells because C. trachelium was especially common in fields around Coventry; and "Bats-in-the-Belfry" or in the singular "Bat-in-the-Belfry", because the stamens inside the flower were like bats hanging in the bell of a church steeple.